Sophie-WZR/DSC80-league-of-legends-analysis/README.md

 ### Model Description

-The baseline model uses the k-Nearest Neighbors (k-NN) algorithm to predict the role (position) of players based on their in-game statistics.
+The baseline model uses the K-Nearest Neighbors (KNN) algorithm to predict the role (position) of players based on their in-game statistics.
 The following features are included:

 - Quantitative Features (12):
     - damagetochampions: Total damge dealt to champions